codedread/bitjs/README.md

 ### CommonJS/ESM in Node

-This module is an ES Module, which should work as expected in other projects using ES Modules.
+This module is an ES Module.
+If your project uses CommonJS modules, it's a little trickier to use.
-However, if you are using CommonJS modules, it's a little trickier to use.
 One example of this is if a TypeScript project compiles to CommonJS, it will try to turn imports into require() statements, which will break.
 The fix for this (unfortunately) is to update your tsconfig.json:

 ```json
  "moduleResolution": "Node16",